adi-mb/veriToken/README.md

 - Limited token/session overuse.

 ### Our future versions will introduce the following prevention capabilities:
-- User related behavioural analysis screening and rule engine for management.
+- Extend our rule engine management interface.
-- ML/DL screening to produce trafic insights.
+- Anomaly detection to propagate abnormal user behavior.
 - Analytics and reports.
 - Other tech stack middleware libraries.